 The company’s object is to pursue the following charitable purpose(s):

-________________________________________________________________________________________________________________________________________________________________________________________________________________________
+Encourage, promote, support and assist Accredited Centres, Provisional Centres and Steering Committees to provide therapeutic equine activities and opportunities for people with specific needs.

 Powers

 Subject to clause 6, the company has all the powers of a company limited by guarantee under the Corporations Act which may only be used to carry out its purpose(s) set out in clause 4.